cl20813/Software_Setup/install_gems_tco_local.md

 ``` /opt/anaconda3/envs/gems_tco/bin/python -m pip install -e . --use-pep517 ```

+I need to use ```-e``` editable option so that any changes in my local repository that is cloned from github are reflected in my local package.

 The --use-pep517 flag in the pip install command tells pip to use the PEP 517 build system.
 It allows for a more flexible and modern approach to building and installing packages, separate from the traditional setup.py method.

 PEP 517 Compatibility: Ensures that the build process follows the standards defined in PEP 517, allowing you to use pyproject.toml for configuration.